 6.20 Seller Parent Letter of Credit At the Closing, Seller shall, at its cost, deliver to Purchaser the Seller Parent Letter of Credit.
 Seller shall cause the Seller Parent Letter of Credit to remain in full force and effect in accordance with its terms and with this Section 6.20.
-The Seller Parent Letter of Credit shall expire, and Purchaser shall cooperate to implement such expiry, upon the date that is fifteen (15) months and twenty (20) days after the Closing Date (the "Expiry Date"), at which such time Purchaser shall return the Seller Parent Letter of Credit to Seller; provided, however, (A) if there are no pending Claims pursuant to Section 9.3 (each, a "Pending Claim") that remain outstanding as of the date that is fifteen (15) months after the Closing Date (the "Survival Expiration Date"), then Purchaser shall cooperate to implement expiry of the Seller Parent Letter of Credit shall be renewed or replaced with a letter of credit in an amount equal to the aggregate amount of the remaining Seller Parent Letter of Credit shall be delivered to Purchaser by the date that is to the tright to draw on the Seller Of Credit"), until all such Pending Claims have been satisfied or otherwise resolved.
-Such Replacement Letter of Credit shall be delivered to Purchaser shall have the right to draw on the Seller Parent Letter of Credit pursuant to the terms thereof the amount of the Pending Claims, in which case Purchaser shall hereof.
+The Seller Parent Letter of Credit shall expire, and Purchaser shall cooperate to implement such expiry, upon the date that is fifteen (15) months and twenty (20) days after the Closing Date (the "Expiry Date"), at which such time Purchaser shall return the Seller Parent Letter of Credit to Seller; provided, however, (A) if there are no pending Claims pursuant to Section 9.3 (each, a "Pending Claim") that remain outstanding as of the date that is fifteen (15) months after the Closing Date (the "Survival Expiration Date"), then Purchaser shall cooperate to implement expiry of the Seller Parent Letter of Credit as soon as practicable after such Survival Expiration Date; and (B) if any Pending Claims remain outstanding on the Survival Expiration Date, the Seller Parent Letter of Credit shall be renewed or replaced with a letter of credit in an amount equal to the aggregate amount of the remaining Seller Parent Letter of Credit existing on the Survival Expiration Date from an Acceptable Bank (the "Replacement Letter of Credit"), until all such Pending Claims have been satisfied or otherwise resolved.
+Such Replacement Letter of Credit shall be delivered to Purchaser by such date, then Purchaser shall have the right to draw on the Seller Parent Letter of Credit pursuant to the terms thereof the amount of the Pending Claims, in which case Purchaser shall retain such drawn funds until the Pending Claims are resolved pursuant to the terms hereof.